alan-turing-institute/DTBase/dtbase/ingress/README.md

 weather_ingress.ingress_data(dt_from, dt_to)
 ```

-Under the hood, the class finds the `get_data` method, runs the `get_data` method, and then calls the backend API to upload the data to the database.
+Under the hood, the class finds the `get_service_data` method, runs the `get_service_data` method, and then calls the backend API to upload the data to the database.
 It handles authentication and error handling.
-This method uses any input arguments required in `get_data`.
+This method uses any input arguments required in `get_service_data`.

 **Note: It uses environment variables for API keys and authentication so ensure you have the correct variables set.**
 For instance, for the OpenWeatherDataIngress, the environment variables you'll need to set are `DT_OPENWEATHERMAP_APIKEY` and `DT_OPENWEATHERMAP_LAT` and `DT_OPENWEATHERMAP_LONG` for the latitude and longitude for the weather location.